Fighting ‘forever chemicals’

 A solution in sight

 The new study could be a catalyst in expediting EPA regulations to take shape and be implemented.
-According to Carolyn, One of the reasons why it is taking so long for these regulations to come through is that PFAS compounds are incredibly difficult to treat and get rid of; there are so many variations of them; and it is a challenge to make robust methods to test every single one of these compounds, some of which are only now being discovered.
-Currently analysis methods need to detect parts per trillion (ppt), and detection limits will likely be even lower in the future.
+According to Carolyn, it is taking so long for these regulations to come through.
+This is because PFAS compounds are incredibly difficult to treat and there are so many variations.
+Hence, it is a challenge to make methods robust enough to test every single one of these compounds.
+Some are only now being discovered.
+Currently, analysis methods need to detect parts per trillion (ppt).
+Detection limits will likely be even lower in the future.
 The EPA just came out with updated Health Advisory for PFAS and PFOS of 4 ppt.”

 Funding for PFAS remediation

 When WithersRavenel undertakes water projects, PFAS contaminants are prioritized based on client needs.
-One of WithersRavenel’s public clients has sought to address the PFAS issue as we work with them on a water engineering project, said Carolyn.
-So even though they are not required by any regulations to deal with it, some clients are looking ahead to the future, and the people they serve.”
+One of WithersRavenel’s public clients has sought to address the PFAS issue.
+As we work with them on a water engineering project, said Carolyn, even though they are not required by any regulations to deal with it, some clients are looking ahead to the future.
+This includes the people they serve.”

 Meanwhile, the federal government is providing some funding to help states address this issue.
-According to the EPA, it has invited states and territories to apply for $1 billion—the first of $5 billion in Bipartisan Infrastructure Law grant funding—to address PFAS and other emerging contaminants in drinking water, specifically in small or disadvantaged communities.
+According to the EPA, it has invited states and territories to apply for $1 billion.
+This is the first of $5 billion in Bipartisan Infrastructure Law grant funding to address PFAS and other emerging contaminants in drinking water.
+This effort is specifically targeted at small or disadvantaged communities.

 Carolyn said being proactive when it comes to drinking water, educating clients who have concerns about PFAS in their water system, helping them tackle the problem through the best available treatment options, and directing them to available funding are the best recourse to a seemingly forever problem.